What is Adaptive Cards?

 So here we have a few thoughts you might want to take into consideration:

 Adopting more Card-based UX is generally a great move for any business that wants to create better employee experiences.
-Adaptive Cards specifically are Microsoft's attempt to be part of this development offers organizations many benefits, but also a few caveats as you will see:
+Microsoft's attempt to be part of this development offers organizations many benefits, but also a few caveats as you will see:

-This means the same Card payload could be skinned completely differently in Microsoft Teams compared to how it looks in Webex Teams, even though they would be identical in functionality.
+This means the same Card payload could be skinned completely differently in Microsoft Teams compared to how it looks in Webex Teams, although they would always remain identical in functionality.

 This separation of design and functionality is a great way to ensure long-term usability of Cards, even as apps and their features evolve.

 Microsoft has included a lot interactivity for Adaptive Cards.
-They offer a wide range of inputs like dropdowns, text boxes and button and individual sections can be dynamically shown or hidden.
-This exceeds the range of functions, that Alexa Presentation Language or Slack Block Kit offer.
+They offer a wide range of inputs like dropdowns, text boxes, buttons and individual sections that can be dynamically shown or hidden.
+This far exceeds the range of functions, that Alexa Presentation Language or Slack Block Kit offer.
 And it's not just optimized to work on desktops and mobiles, it also – frankly – looks pretty for a business application.

-Originally announced for version 2.0, data binding is now available as a Preview.
-Microsoft calls it Templating, and, in a nutshell, it allows you to directly embed the data from your JSON into the payload of your Card.
+Microsoft added this in 2020 and calls it Templating.
+In a nutshell, it allows you to directly embed the data from your JSON into the payload of your Card.

 For example, say you want to display someone's phone number you can just write out the path under which the number is showing in your JSON (each indent is separated by dots).
 Adaptive Card will then follow the same in the JSON until it reaches the correct node and paste it's content 1:1 into the Card.